memfault/interrupt/_posts/2019-07-03-get-to-most-out-of-the-linker-map-file.md

     DONE nrf52840_xxaa
 ```

-The generated map file is 563-line long 😮, even if it does nothing more than blink an LED.
+The generated map file is 563-line long 😮, even if it does nothing more than blink LEDs.
 That many lines cannot be left unseen, there must be some serious information in there...

-Let's now modify our program to add a call to atoi.
-Instead of using an integer directly for the delay, we'll encode it as a string and decode it with atoi.
+Let's now modify our program to add a call to `atoi`.
+Instead of using an integer directly for the delay, we'll encode it as a string and decode it with `atoi`.

 ```c